 MELWOOD SCREENING ROOM

 This modern venue was built in 1995 as part of extensive renovations that converted an urban warehouse into attractive headquarters for Filmmakers' administrative offices, its classrooms, and art galleries.
 Located on the second floor, it shares a lobby, concession area, and gallery space; available to rent for meetings and small parties.
-(Contact Laura Jean Kahl for details.)
+(Contact Matthew Wright for details.)
 Free parking is available in the evening at an outdoor lot directly across the street, or on the street.
 The Melwood Screening Room is in close proximity to Carnegie Mellon University, University of Pittsburgh and Chatham University.
 It seats 130.
 Map & Directions

 The Harris is named after Pittsburgh businessman John P. Harris, who was recognized as the first man in the world to open a Motion Picture theater.
 The Harris opened as Avenue Cinema in 1931 and featured “continental pictures.”
 When it premiered Carl Dreyer's “La Passion de Jeanne d'Arc” in 1935, it changed to the Art Cinema, a name it kept for more than 50 years.
 But by the 1960s the Art Cinema was part of the city's red-light district and it became an adult movie theater.
 Purchased in the early 90s by The Cultural Trust as part of a strategic cultural renaissance, The Harris has been programmed and operated by Pittsburgh Filmmakers since 1995.
 It is the only movie theater in downtown Pittsburgh and operates seven days a week.
 Parking is available in nearby lots and at meters; many restaurants and art galleries are nearby.
 It seats 200.
 Map & Directions